JMS55/jms55.github.io/content/posts/2024_11_14_virtual_geometry_bevy_0_15/index.md

 ### Motivation

 The whole idea behind virtual geometry is that you only pay (as much as possible, it's of course not perfect) for the geometry currently needed on screen.
 Zoomed out?
 You pay the rasterization cost for only a few triangles at a higher LOD, and not for the entire mesh.
 Part of the mesh occluded?
 It gets culled.
 But continuing on with the theme from the last PR, memory usage is also a big cost.
-We might be able to render a large scene of high poly meshes with clever usage of LODs and culling, but can we afford to _store_ all that mesh data to begin with in our GPU's measily 8-12gb of VRAM? (not even accounting for space taken up by material textures which will reduce our budget even further).
+We might be able to render a large scene of high poly meshes with clever usage of LODs and culling, but can we afford to _store_ all that mesh data to begin with in our GPU's measly 8-12gb of VRAM? (not even accounting for space taken up by material textures which will reduce our budget even further).

 The way we fix this is with streaming.
 Rather than keep everything in memory all the time, you have the GPU write requests of what data it needs to a buffer, read that back onto the CPU, and then load the requested data from disk into a fixed-size GPU buffer.
 If the GPU no longer needs a piece of data, you mark that section of the buffer as free space, and can write new data to it as new requests come in.

 Typical implementations of mesh streaming stream discrete LOD levels, but our goal is to be much more fine-grained.
 Keeping with the theme of only paying for the cluster data you need actually need to render the current frame, we want to stream individual meshlets, not whole LOD levels (in practice, Nanite streams fixed-size pages of meshlet data, and not individual meshlets).
 This presents a problem with our current implementation: since all meshlets reference the same set of vertex data, we have no simple way of unloading or loading vertex data for a single meshlet.
 While I'm not going to tackle streaming in Bevy 0.15, in this PR I'll be changing the way we store vertex data to solve this problem and unblock streaming in the future.

 Up until now, each MeshletMesh has had one set of vertex data shared between all meshlets within the mesh.
-Each meshlet has a local index buffer, mapping triangles to meshlet-local vertex IDs, and then a global index buffer mapping meshlet-local vetex IDs to actual vertex data from the mesh.
+Each meshlet has a local index buffer, mapping triangles to meshlet-local vertex IDs, and then a global index buffer mapping meshlet-local vertex IDs to actual vertex data from the mesh.
 E.g. triangle corner X within a meshlet points to vertex ID Y within a meshlet which points to vertex Z within the mesh.

 In order to support streaming, we're going to move to a new scheme.
 We will store a copy of vertex data for each meshlet, concatenated together into one slice.
 All the vertex data for meshlet 0 will be stored as one contiguous slice, with all the vertex data for meshlet 1 stored contiguously after it, and all the vertex data for meshlet 2 after _that_, etc.